-Table of Content
+Table of Contents

 What are Angular Providers

 The Angular Provider is an instruction (or recipe) that describes how an object for a certain token is created.
-The Angular Providers is an array of such instruction (Provider).
+The Angular Providers is an array of such instructions (Provider).
 Each provider is uniquely identified by a token (or DI Token ) in the Providers Array.

 We register the services participating in the dependency injections in the Providers

-or @Component
+or in@Directive

-The Angular creates an injector for each component/directive it creates.
-It also creates a root level injector, which has the app level scope.
-Each injector gets its own copy of the Providers.
+The Angular creates an Injector for each component/directive it creates.
+It also creates a root-level injector, which has the app-level scope.
+It also creates a Module level Injector for Lazy Loaded Modules.

 Configuring the Angular Provider